Do you love Christmas as much as I do? Do you love to decorate your home every year again and again?

 Where does the tradition of Christmas stockings come from?

-The Christmas stocking tradition started in Europe, I have to add, a lot of Christmas traditions have, not sure why though, I have to get into that some other time.
+The Christmas stocking tradition started in Europe.
+A lot of Christmas traditions have their origin in Europe/Germany mostly, not sure why though, I have to get into that some other time.

 Christmas stockings traditionally have the owners name written on them, makes sense, otherwise Santa wouldn’t know where to put the presents, right?

-The Christmas stocking tradition is said to have started with the good deeds of a king noble man named Nicholas, who was born 280 AD, in Patara a city on the Mediterranean coast of Turkey. ( If you ever visit Turkey , you have to visit that coast, it’s beyond beautiful).
+The Christmas stocking tradition is said to have started with a noble man named Nicholas, who was born 280 AD, in Patara a city on the Mediterranean coast of Turkey.
+(If you ever visit Turkey , you have to visit that coast, it’s beyond beautiful).

 Nicholas became a priest and used all his money to help the poor, the needy, sick or suffering.
 He was very religious and was made Bishop of Myra at a young age.

 He never married or had children.
-But he loved children and gave gifts often, this is why he also became known as the gift giver of Myra.
+Nicolas did love children and gave gifts often.
+This is why he became known as the gift giver of Myra.

 He was a rich man and traveled all over the country and gave his gifts generously.

-He didn’t want his identity to be known, so he gave his presents late at night.
+He didn’t want people to know his identity.
+This is the reason, Nicolas decided to give his presents late at night.

 He became known as Saint Nicholas the patron saint of children and sailors.

-The most popular legend about why stockings are hung on Christmas is this:
+The most popular legend about why stockings are hung on Christmas:

-A very poor widowed father of three girls was worried his daughters weren’t able to get married because of their impoverished status.
+A very poor widowed father of three girls was worried his daughters weren’t able to get married.
+He did not have enough money for their dowry.

 And there you have it, the Christmas stocking tradition was born.

-How To Make a Christmas Stocking From Hexies
+How To Make a Christmas Stocking with Hexies?

 Now lets make some great Christmas stockings ourselves: